infinum/dotnet-handbook/Serverless/Azure Functions/About Azure Functions.md

 * Premium plan - Automatically scale using pre-warmed workers which run applications with no delay after being idle.
 Functions run on more powerful instances and connect to virtual networks.
 No cold start.
 * Dedicated (App Service) plan. - Run functions within an App Service plan at regular App Service plan rates.
 This plan is suitable for long-running scenarios such as Durable Functions, or where predictable costs are needed.

-!!!
-TODO: mislim da ovo ispod mozda mozemo skroz maknuti, malo je nevezano za ovaj chapter?

-Note: If there is already an existing App service hosting some API that needs some background job to be executed, it might be a good candidate for an [Azure Web job](https://docs.microsoft.com/en-us/azure/app-service/webjobs-create).

 Regardless of our scaling options, sometimes our requirements might lead us in the other direction.
 For example, if we needed queue messages to be processed by a function one at a time then we need to configure the function app to scale out to a single instance.
 In that case, the function's concurrency should be limited too.
 That is done by setting `batchSize` to 1 in the `host.json`.
 Learn more [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue-trigger?tabs=csharp#concurrency) and [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-concurrency).

 ### Best practices